yearat/Lyricards/README.md

 ## Features

 - Get beautiful lyrics snippets everyday
-- Get notification when a new lyric is posted
+- Get push notifications when new lyrics are posted
-- Select a vibe from the home page to find lyrics of your choice
+- Select a vibe from the home page to find the lyrics of your choice
 - Tap and hold the card to copy the lyrics to clipboard
+- Clean and minimal UI / UX for pleasing experience
+- Fluid card swapping animations
+- Auto resizeable texts and card design to fit any screen size
+- Custom made app icon, splash screen and illustrations tailored with love